 F&O stands for Futures and Options.

-Options: It is a contract with the right to buy or right to sell an underlying asset at an agreed-upon price today (strike price) on a specified future date.
+Options: Options is a contract with the right to buy or right to sell an underlying asset at an agreed-upon price today (strike price) on a specified future date.
 The buyer of an Option receives the ‘Right to Buy’ or ‘Right to Sell’ the underlying asset at a specified future date.
 The seller of an Option has the ‘Obligation to Buy’ or ‘Obligation to Sell’ the underlying asset at a specified future date.
 The buyer may or may not exercise the option and thus pays a premium to the seller to attain this right.
 This is called ‘Option Premium’.